-3. EQUALITY STATEMENT
+3. Equality statement

 - 3.1 The Trust is committed to promoting positive measures that eliminate all forms of unlawful or unfair discrimination on the grounds of age, marriage and civil partnership, disability, race, gender, religion/belief, sexual orientation, gender reassignment and pregnancy/maternity or any other basis not justified by law or relevant to the requirements of the post.
-The Trust will therefore take every possible step to ensure that this procedure is applied fairly to all employees regardless of the afore mentioned protected characteristics, whether full or part time or employed under a permanent or a fixed term contract or any other irrelevant factor. - 3.2 By committing to a policy encouraging equality of opportunity and diversity, the Trust values differences between members of the community and within its existing workforce, and actively seeks to benefit from their differing skills, knowledge, and experiences in order to provide an exemplary healthcare service.
-The Trust is committed to promoting equality and diversity best practice both within the workforce and in any other area where it has influence. - 3.3 Where there are barriers to understanding; for example, an employee has difficulty in reading or writing, or where English is not their first language, additional support will be put in place wherever necessary to ensure that the process to be followed is understood and that the employee is not disadvantaged at any stage in the procedure.
-Further information on the support available can be sought from the HR Department.
+The Trust will therefore take every possible step to ensure that this procedure is applied fairly to all employees. - 3.2 The Trust values differences between members of the communities we serve and within its existing workforce, and actively seeks to benefit from their differing skills, knowledge, and experiences to ensure equality of opportunity and diversity and remove any barriers that could potentially discriminate.
+Employees exercising their rights and entitlements under these regulations will suffer no detriment as a result.
+The Trust is entrusted to promoting equality and diversity best practice both within the workforce and in any other area where it has influence. - 3.3 The Trust is committed to ensuring equality of opportunity and the absence of unfair discrimination is provided for all employees and stakeholders in line with the Equality Act 2010.
+We aim to demonstrate this equality of opportunity by removing barriers for example, an employee has difficulty in reading or writing, or where English is not their first language, additional support will be put in place wherever necessary to ensure that the process to be followed is understood and that the employee is not disadvantaged at any stage in the procedure. - 3.4 We seek to demonstrate our commitment to providing equality of opportunity by: - Ensuring that everyone is treated fairly and with respect. - Making sure that our workspaces are safe, secure and stimulating place for everyone. - Recognising that people have different needs and understanding that treating people equally does not always involve treating them all exactly the same.